-This means he spent a further four years after completing his apprenticeship (which was five years) honing his skills and showing the Company that he could produce the very best gun barrels as a craftsman, thus proving to them he was worthy to become a member.
+This means he started a further four years two years before completing his apprenticeship (which was five years) honing his skills and showing the Company that he could produce the very best gun barrels as a craftsman, thus proving to them he was worthy to become a member.

 This then gained him the Freedom of the City of London.
 An award he is extremely proud of.
 Especially that he rightfully earned his by the true and original method.